QilongZhang/srswiki/v1_EN_Product.md

 ## Release3.0

-Dev code: OuXuli, my college teach, the founder of [Qgzxol.com][qgzxol].
+Dev code: OuXuli, my college teacher, the founder of [Qgzxol.com][qgzxol].

 [SRS release 3.0[3.0release] is developing now.
 The main goals may include: